sahahn/BPt/docs/user_guide.rst

 Would select those three subjects.

 2. You may pass the location of a text file were subject's names are stored as one subject's name per line.
+Names should be saved with python style types, e.g., quotes around str's, but if they are not, it should in most cases still be able to figure out the correct type.
 For example if subjects.txt contained:

 ::

-  subj1
-  subj2
-  subj3
+  'subj1'
+  'subj2'
+  'subj3'

 We could pass: